noahjb/novi_cd_test/instructions/branch1.md

             if (err) {
               response.send(err);
             }
-            // Retrieve all Todos after deleting one ToDo.find(function(err, todos){
+            // Retrieve all Todos after deleting one, in order to repopulate the entire list on the page ToDo.find(function(err, todos){
               if (err) {
                 response.send(err);